 - Oversized Pear

 Dart Flight Colours & Designs

-Red Dragon Dart barrels are made from tungsten and are available in the Tungsten percentages of 80%, 85%, 90% and 95% the higher concentrated tungsten darts are thinner in diameter than the lower percentages of tungsten dart and as they contain more tungsten are more expensive.
+Red Dragon Dart barrels are made from tungsten and are available in the Tungsten percentages of 80%, 85%, 90%, and 95%.
+The higher concentrated tungsten darts are thinner in diameter than the lower percentages of tungsten darts, and as they contain more tungsten are more expensive.

 Red Dragon offers a personalisation service so you can personalise darts for yourself or as a gift for a friend, colleague or family.

 The Red Dragon team (who work with many professional players) will analyse your grip, set up, stance and throw to work out your exact requirements and then make you the set of darts that is 100% perfect for you.

 The darts are then tweaked to perfection before the finish, colour and styling that you specify are added to finish the darts.